The Oriental Nightfish: Availability

-After being widely bootlegged as a Beatles-adjacent recording, the track "Oriental Nightfish" was released in 1998 on the compilation album credited to Linda McCartney, Wide Prairie following her death earlier that year.
+After being widely bootlegged as a Beatles-adjacent recording, the track "Oriental Nightfish" was released in 1998 on a compilation of songs sung and/or written by Linda McCartney, Wide Prairie, following her death earlier that year.

 The video for "The Oriental Nightfish" was made available on the VHS release of Rupert and the Frog Song.
 However, the DVD Tales of Wonder: Music and Animation Classics (2004) (also released as Paul McCartney's Music and Animation Collection) does not contain it.